Joel Michael Reynolds

 Joel Michael Reynolds (born 1985) is an American philosopher whose research focuses on disability.
 Their areas of specialization include Philosophy of Disability, Bioethics, Continental Philosophy, and Social Epistemology.
-They are an associate professor of Philosophy and Disability Studies in the Department of Philosophy at Georgetown University, a Senior Research Scholar in the Kennedy Institute of Ethics, and director of Georgetown's Disability Studies Program.
+They are Provost's Distinguished Associate Professor of Philosophy and Disability Studies in the Department of Philosophy at Georgetown University, a Senior Research Scholar in the Kennedy Institute of Ethics, and director of Georgetown's Disability Studies Program.
 They are jointly appointed in Georgetown University’s School of Medicine and Medical Center as Faculty in the Pellegrino Center for Clinical Bioethics as well as in the Department of Family Medicine.
 In 2022, they were named a Faculty Scholar of The Greenwall Foundation and an Honorary Fellow of the McLaughlin College of Public Policy at York University.
 In 2023, they were elected as a Fellow of The Hastings Center for Bioethics.
 They are the founder and editor-in-chief of the Journal of Philosophy of Disability, the first journal devoted to the field.
 They are also co-founder and co-editor of Oxford Studies in Disability, Ethics, & Society with Rosemarie Garland-Thomson, the first book series from Oxford University Press to focus on disability and ethics.
 Their work has appeared or been cited in outlets including TIME, The Atlantic, The New Yorker, The Wall Street Journal, National Post, Truthout, and AEON.